ArtRand/signalAlign/README.md

 3. Test the installation by running `make test`
 4. All of the programs can be found in the `/bin/` directory

+### Using Docker
+These steps were tested in both a Linux and OS X Sierra environment using Docker: https://docs.docker.com/installation/

+To download signalAlign Docker container: docker pull mitenjain/signalalign

+To run signalAlign from the container: docker run mitenjain/signalalign runSignalAlign

 *Code in this repo is based on cPecan (https://github.com/benedictpaten/cPecan)*